STRd6/stream/streamatorium.coffee.md

 ----------

 Connect the "end" of one pipeline to the begining of a new one.

+TODO: Allow connectors to be created in any order.
+TODO: Allow many to many connectors.

     connector = ->
       atoms = []